extremecode/extremecode.github.io/ML/stat/kruskalwallis.md

 ## Examples
 * You want to find out how test anxiety affects actual test scores.
 The independent variable “test anxiety” has three levels: no anxiety, low-medium anxiety and high anxiety.
 The dependent variable is the exam score, rated from 0 to 100%.
 * You want to find out how socioeconomic status affects attitude towards sales tax increases.
 Your independent variable is “socioeconomic status” with three levels: working class, middle class and wealthy.
 The dependent variable is measured on a 5-point Likert scale from strongly agree to strongly disagree.

+## Assumptions for the Kruskal Wallis Test
+Your variables should have:

+* One independent variable with two or more levels (independent groups).
+The test is more commonly used when you have three or more levels.
+For two levels, consider using the Mann Whitney U Test instead.
+* Ordinal scale, Ratio Scale or Interval scale dependent variables.
+* Your observations should be independent.
+In other words, there should be no relationship between the members in each group or between groups.
+For more information on this point, see: Assumption of Independence.
+* All groups should have the same shape distributions.
+Most software (i.e. SPSS, Minitab) will test for this condition as part of the test.